C2MA-workshop/c2ma-docs/README.md

 If you see the above outout this proves that you have successfully configured and executed a Notebook against IBM PAIRS.

-Please now continue with other Notebooks of this workshop.
+Please now continue with other Notebooks of this workshop, see https://github.com/C2MA-workshop/c2ma-tutorials